ekurtgl/basler_arduino/readme.md

 Optional Steps for hardware trigger:

-2. Connect Pin 11 of Arduino with Pin 1 (Brown cable) of the Basler, and GND pin of Arduino with Pin 6 (White cable) of the Basler.
+2. Connect Pin 3 of Arduino with Pin 1 (Brown cable) of the Basler, and GND pin of Arduino with Pin 6 (White cable) of the Basler.

-3. Connect Pin 10 of Arduino with the stimulation's input ((+) for the external LED) line.
+3. Connect Pin 10 of Arduino with the stimulation's input ((+) for the external LED) line, and GND pin of Arduino with LED's (-) line.

-4. Connect Arduino to the computer.
+4. Connect Arduino to the computer via USB.

 ### Set Arduino access rights